jruffet/docker-shogigui/README.md

 # Docker ShogiGUI + Yaneuraou
 This repository aims at easily bringing ShogiGUI + YaneuraOu to Linux.

-It is centered around a helper script (named `shogigui-docker`) to do all the dirty work for you (building / running the docker image, with install / setup of shogiGUI, compilation of YaneuraOu, configuration with NNUE eval functions, and much more...)
+It is centered around a helper script (named `docker-shogigui`) to do all the dirty work for you (building / running the docker image, with install / setup of shogiGUI, compilation of YaneuraOu, configuration with NNUE eval functions, and much more...)

 The default configuration file provided sets the following options :